 Summits.
 After the downturn in U.S.-PRC relations because of the 1989 Tiananmen crackdown, the Clinton Administration resumed high-level exchanges in 1993 and argued that "comprehensive engagement" with China advances U.S. security goals, including nonproliferation.
 President Clinton granted Jiang Zemin summits in Washington, on October 29, 1997, and in Beijing, on June 29, 1998.
 Leading up to the 1997 summit, the Administration urged China to adopt "comprehensive, nationwide regulations on nuclear export control."
 China responded by implementing a set of regulations on nuclear export controls signed by Premier Li Peng on September 10, 1997.
 The regulations permit nuclear exports to only facilities under IAEA safeguards.
 China also joined the Zangger Committee (on nuclear trade) on October 16, 1997.
 Then, China issued new export control regulations on dual-use nuclear items on June 17, 1998.
-The 1998 summit in Beijing produced an agreement on non-targeting nuclear weapons, and joint statements on

-South Asia and on biological weapons.
+The 1998 summit in Beijing produced an agreement on non-targeting nuclear weapons, and joint statements on South Asia and on biological weapons.
 But China refused to join the MTCR, saying that it was "actively studying" whether to join.

 President Bush raised the unresolved missile proliferation issue in Shanghai in October 2001 and in Beijing in February 2002.
-PRC President Jiang will be hosted by President Bush at his ranch in Crawford, TX, on October 25.
-Just before Deputy Secretary of State Richard Armitage arrived in Beijing to discuss the summit, China, on August 25, 2002, published the missile export control regulations promised in November 2000, along with the control list that is modeled on the MTCR.
-Depending on the enforcement and effectiveness of the controls, one issue for Bush is whether and when to waive the sanctions imposed in September 2001.
+As Deputy Secretary of State Richard Armitage arrived in Beijing to discuss the Bush-Jiang summit in Crawford, TX, on October 25, 2002, China, on August 25, 2002, published the missile export control regulations promised in November 2000, along with a control list that is modeled on the MTCR.
+In addition, on October 14, 2002, the PRC issued regulations for export controls over dual-use biological agents.